-Compare to service by mail: If service is effected by mail the post office doesn’t provide a proof of service, the party/attorney does.
+Compare to service by mail: If service is conducted by mail, the post office doesn’t provide proof of service; the party/attorney does.

-Without a doubt, questions focusing consent to eService topped the list and you gave us some unique and challenging scenarios to address:
+Without a doubt, questions focusing on consent to eService are the most frequent and we’ve had queries about some unique and challenging scenarios to address:

 Not anymore.
-Per CCP 1010.6(a)(2), parties must serve notice on all parties and file the notice with the court, or the parties need to agree to the Terms of Service agreement from their EFSP.
+CCP 1010.6(a)(2), parties must serve notice on all parties and file the notice with the court, or the parties need to agree to the Terms of Service agreement from their EFSP.
 CCP 1010.6(c)(3).

-If the court has mandatory eFiling, then eService is mandatory (CRC 2.253) so they do have to participate in eService.
-It’s only how they consent that has changed, that consent is still required.
+If the court has mandatory eFiling, then eService is mandatory (CRC 2.253), so they do have to participate in eService.
+It’s only how they consent that has changed; the consent itself is still required.

 - A party or other person may manifest affirmative consent under (B) by:

-- Agreeing to the terms of service agreement with an electronic filing service provider, which clearly states that agreement constitutes consent to receive electronic service electronically; or
+- (i) Agreeing to the terms of service with an electronic filing service provider, which clearly states that agreement constitutes consent to receive electronic service; or;

-- Filing Consent to Electronic Service and Notice of Electronic Service Address (form EFS-005-CV).
+- (ii) Filing Consent to Electronic Service and Notice of Electronic Service Address (form EFS-005-CV).